Paygate/PayWeb_Shopify/README.md

 # PayWeb_Shopify
 ## DPO PayGate Shopify method v1.0.7

-This is the DPO PayGate PayWeb3 method for ECWID.
+This is the DPO PayGate PayWeb3 method for Shopify.
 Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.

 ## Installation